 Every personnel change for fifty years has left these seven mechanisms intact.
 The next one will too.
 What these mechanisms will not survive is an alternative where the locally rational choice for each participant is also the globally beneficial one.
 Where cooperation pays better than extraction.
 Where the structural incentives point toward positive-sum outcomes.

 That alternative is what the previous ten episodes have been describing.
-And the degen playbook, understood clearly, is the best argument for why it is needed.
+And the degen playbook, understood clearly, is your best evidence for why building the replacement is not optional — it is protection.

-If you recognize these patterns in your own life — and we suspect you do, because they are almost impossible to avoid entirely — that recognition is not helplessness.
-It is the first step in a structural diagnosis.
-The second step is building something where the incentives run the other direction.
+You recognize these patterns in your own life.
+That recognition is not helplessness.
+It is a structural diagnosis.
+And the treatment is building something where the incentives run the other direction.
+That is exactly what we are doing.

 Episode 11 of the Superpuzzle Developments series.
 The degen playbook is not orchestrated — it is emergent from incentive structures that reward extraction locally while depleting globally.
 Changing the personnel changes nothing.
 Changing the structure changes everything.
 The next episode examines why this chaotic moment fits a pattern seen at every major civilizational transition in recorded history.